On two families of Enriques categories over K3 surfaces: Stability on K3 surfaces, moduli spaces, and wall-crossing

 \begin{proposition}[{{\cite[Proposition 3.5]{Ou18}}}] Consider an autoequivalence $\Phi_K$ of $\cate{D}^b(S)$ and a primitive vector $v\in N(S)$ with $\langle v,v\rangle_{\tilde{H}}>0$.
 Let $\sigma$ be a $v$-generic geometric stability condition fixed by the isometry $\Phi^{\textup{coho}}_K$.
 Suppose that $\Phi_K$ induces an automorphism $\phi$ of $M_{\sigma}(v)$, then

 is a commutative diagram, where $\phi_*$ is the Hodge isometry induced by $\phi$. \end{proposition}

-Arguments of the above two propositions also run for the stable locus $M^{\stable}_{\sigma}(v)$ once it has a quasi-universal family and admits an identification $H^2(M^{\stable}_{\sigma}(v),\bz)\cong H^2(M,\bz)$ for an irreducible symplectic manifold $M$.
-Besides, Proposition \ref{K3-invariant-lattices-compatible} holds in some non-primitive cases for a suitable constructed Mukai homomorphism, such as \cite[Lemma 3.11]{PR13} and \cite[Section 4]{PR24}.
+The arguments of the two propositions above also run for the stable locus $M^{\stable}_{\sigma}(v)$ once it has a quasi-universal family and one can find $H^2(M^{\stable}_{\sigma}(v),\bz)\cong H^2(M,\bz)$ for an irreducible symplectic manifold $M$.
+Besides, Proposition~\ref{K3-invariant-lattices-compatible} holds in some non-primitive cases for a suitably constructed Mukai homomorphism, such as \cite[Lemma 3.11]{PR13} and \cite[Section 4]{PR24}.